-38. Mr. Speaker, this Expenditure in Advance of Appropriation forms part of the projected Revenue and Expenditure Estimates and Financing for 2021 attached as Appendices 1A-1C.
-The breakdown of allocations to MDAs for January to March 2021 are also attached as Appendices 2A-2D.

-39. Mr. Speaker, the Controller and Accountant-General will ensure that all Ministries, Departments and Agencies operate strictly within the levels set in the Expenditure in Advance of Appropriation to be approved by this August House.

-- 40. Mr. Speaker, the Ministry of Finance will submit a more detailed 2021 Budget Statement and Economic Policy of Government to this august House by March 2021. - 41.
-Mr. Speaker, we are confident that because of God's guidance and support, the President's leadership, and our performance, Ghanaians will return the NPP government to power for 4 more for Nana to do even more and also to continue with our economic revitalisation and transformation programme; to improve the quality of life for the Ghanaians people who, at the end of every decision, all program are the ones who matter and who should reap the dividends from the transparent and democratic governance that the NPP is offering.
-Specifically, we will continue to implement measures that will result in significant improvements in business regulations and their implementation, digitisation improve quality to and transparency of public service delivery, expanding access to finance for Ghanaian businesses, skills training, and energy sector reform when Ghanaians give us another mandate to ensure that Ghana goes beyond aid.
+- 41. Mr. Speaker, this Expenditure in Advance of Appropriation forms part of the projected Revenue and Expenditure Estimates and Financing for 2021 attached as Appendices 1A-1C.
+The breakdown of allocations to MDAs for January to March 2021 are also attached as Appendices 2A-2D. - 42.
+Mr. Speaker, the Controller and Accountant-General will ensure that all Ministries, Departments and Agencies operate strictly within the levels set in the Expenditure in Advance of Appropriation to be approved by this August House. - 43.
+Mr. Speaker, the Ministry of Finance will submit a more detailed 2021 Budget Statement and Economic Policy of Government to this august House by March 2021. - 44.
+Mr. Speaker, we are confident that because of God's guidance and support, the President's leadership, and our performance, Ghanaians will return the NPP government to power for "4 more years for Nana to do even more" and also to continue with our economic revitalisation and transformation programme.
+We do this to improve the quality of livlihood for the Ghanaians people who, at the end of every decision on programmes are the ones who matter and who should reap the dividends from this transparent and democratic governance that the NPP is offering.
+Specifically, we will continue to implement measures that will result in significant improvements in business regulations and their implementation, digitisation to improve quality and transparency of public service delivery, expanding access to finance for Ghanaian businesses, skills training, and energy sector reform when Ghanaians give us another mandate to ensure that Ghana goes beyond aid.

-- 42. Mr. Speaker, I feel truly blessed and have such gratitude to God for the opportunity to have been here in these past four years to work for President Akufo-Addo and to present the President's remarkable, destiny-changing, economic regenerating, institutional renewing policies and programmes.
+- 45. Mr. Speaker, I feel truly blessed and have such gratitude to God for the opportunity to have been here in these past four years to work for President Akufo-Addo and to present the President's remarkable, destiny-changing, economic regenerating, institutional renewing policies and programmes.
 And I am thankful particularly for the help and support I have received from this August House.
 Together with this Parliament, the Ministry of Finance alone has passed more than 50 bills into law in the last four years.
-I, and all of the team at the Ministry of Finance, humbly thank you, Mr. Speaker and Honourable members. - 43.
-Let me, Mr. Speaker, in the spirit of the Nkosuo and Nkabom budget, leave us with psalm 133; 'How good and pleasant it is when God's people live together in Unity for then the hand bestows His blessings'.
-We are a chosen people; we perceive what He is doing and we must be obedient to His call and be joyful and grateful for the battle remains the Lord's.

-- 44. Right Honourable Speaker, in conclusion, I humbly request this august House by resolution to approve an amount of GH¢27,434,180,520 (Twenty-Seven Billion, Four Hundred and Thirty-Four Million, One Hundred and Eighty Thousand, Five Hundred and Twenty Ghana Cedis) as Expenditure in Advance of Appropriation to carry on the services of government until the expiration of three months from the beginning of the 2021 Financial Year.
-We also request approval for the issuance of sovereign bonds of US\$3 billion with the option to increase it to US\$5 billion should market conditions prove favourable. - 45.
-Mr. Speaker, I so move and accordingly, I present this paper to the house.
+I, and all of the team at the Ministry of Finance, humbly thank you, Mr. Speaker and Honourable members. - 46.
+Let me, Mr. Speaker, in the spirit of the Nkosuo and Nkabom budget, leave us with Psalm 133; 'How good and pleasant it is when God's people live together in Unity for then the hand bestows His blessings '.
+We are a chosen people; we perceive what He is doing and we must be obedient to His call and be joyful and grateful for He has promised us that "the battle is the Lord's". - 47.
+Right Honourable Speaker, in conclusion, I humbly request this august House by resolution to approve an amount of GH¢27,434,180,520 (Twenty-Seven Billion, Four Hundred and Thirty-Four Million, One Hundred and Eighty Thousand, Five Hundred and Twenty Ghana Cedis) as Expenditure in Advance of Appropriation to carry on the services of government until the expiration of three months from the beginning of the 2021 Financial Year.
+We also request approval for the issuance of sovereign bonds of US\$3 billion with the option to increase it to US\$5 billion should market conditions prove favourable. - 48.
+Mr. Speaker, I so move and accordingly, I present this papers to the house. - 49.
+May God Bless our homeland Ghana and make us Great and Strong.